MajickTek/OpenEmoticons/README.md

 # OpenTextEmoji
 A big list of text emojis/acronyms in the texting language

-All emojis are non-unicode characters. *Only exception being the Lenny Face Collection.*
+All emojis are non-unicode characters.

 # The Lists